The Effect of Music on Plant Growth and Pests

 Music as a Fertilizer

 But the cheap and non-polluting sound increases production strengthens the immune system and decreases the use of fertilizers, pesticides, and herbicides by 50%.

 Melodies for Pests

 1. The sound strengthens the pest immunity by creating stress among plant insects.

-2. The classical music reduced the 30 days lifespan of male Drosophila melanogaster and reduced the spider mites.
+2. The classical music reduced the 30 days lifespan of male Drosophila Melanogaster and that of the spider mites.